fanin/instrument-com/README.md

 * prop: never mind

 ##.setHorizontal
 setHorizontal( _hor_ ), setup remote DSO's horizontal system, _hor_ is an object that include position,zposition,scale,zscale,mode,expand.
+Those parameter have some limitation.

 You can pass parameter only you care
 ```js
 dsoCtrl.connect()
     .then(function(){